Skip to main content

 Open for clients the next morning.

 By the next morning the door was dry, the trim was sealed, and the firm was open for client meetings on schedule.
-This is the standard for professional-services commercial painting: a front that looks considered without anyone having to know who considered it, and a process disciplined enough that the office calendar never blinked.
-For a parallel case study on a different kind of busy Toronto street, see the Chubby's repaint in Kensington Market.
+That is the standard we hold for professional-services commercial painting: a clean, finished front, and a schedule that never costs the office a working day.
+For another commercial repaint on a busy Toronto street, see the Chubby's repaint in King West.

 Commercial Painting · FAQ